Category: music

 Wellington City Council Faces Privacy Breach and Credit Rating Review

-Wellington City Council is addressing a privacy breach involving the unauthorized release of confidential historical documents.
-Simultaneously, Standard & Poor’s has reaffirmed the council’s AA-/A-1+ long-term credit rating, but maintains a negative outlook.
-Looking ahead, the council is preparing for…
+Wellington City Council deals with a privacy breach involving sensitive documents, even as Standard & Poor’s reaffirms its AA-/A-1+ credit rating but maintains a negative outlook.

 Politics and GovernmentBusinessEntertainmentAustralasiaState GovernmentsEconomyFinancial MarketsMusicFilm and TV